 The Diocese of Springfield encourages ANYONE who has reason to suspect a child is being abused or neglected to report the matter to local authorities.

 The Finance Council meets monthly to chart the financial course of the parish.
-The minutes of those meetings will be made available for download here in the near future.
+The minutes of those meetings will be made available for download here.